SpaceFace02/Graphin-Tunes/README.md

 # GRAPHIN' TUNES

-> **WEBSITE!! - https://graphin-tunes.onrender.com**. - Slight wait time of 15 secons, as I'm in free tier.

  **ALTERNATE LINK - https://graphin-tunes.cyclic.app/** - no wait time, but slightly buggy.

 Graphin' Tunes is a web application that gives you various **interactive** beautiful and colorful insights on your listening tastes and preferences in a beautiful interface.
 It plots minimal graphs which you can use to analyze the melodies and the characteristics of your recently played songs.
 The web application is best if viewed on a laptop or a desktop, but it is responsive for smaller devices as well.